khimscho/NEMO/wibl-python/README.md

 where `arn:aws:iam::?????:role/wibl-dcdb-processing-lambda` is replaced by the lambda role ARN created above, and where `LAYER1 ...
 LAYERN` are replaced by the names of the AWS lambda layers we would like to deploy this lambda on top of (to avoid repackaging dependencies).
+See the example configuration file for definitions of the environment variables.

 > Note: by default, the lambda will use the configuration file installed as part of the `wibl` Python package.
 You can
 > find this default file in [here](wibl/defaults/processing/cloud/aws/configure.json).
 If you want to use another file,